Kumar-Akshat22/project-pinspiration/README.md

-# Pinnify — Visual Discovery Platform
+# Pinspiration — Visual Discovery Platform

 A **Pinterest-like Visual Discovery Platform** where users can explore, save, and share image pins with dynamic user interactions and JWT-based authentication.